1943 Argentine Revolution: Election

 In general, the political and social forces of the time anticipated a safe and widespread victory for the Democratic Union in the elections of February 1946.
-The newspaper "Crítica" estimated that Tamborini would win 332 voters and Perón a mere 44.
-In fact, Progressive Democrats and Communists had prepared a coup led by Colonel Suarez, which the Radical Civic Union considered unnecessary because they considered that the election was won.
+The newspaper Crítica estimated that Tamborini would win 332 voters and Perón a mere 44.
+In fact, Progressive Democrats and Communists had prepared a coup led by Colonel Suárez, which the Radical Civic Union considered unnecessary because they considered that the election was won.
 That same day, shortly after the elections closed, the socialist leader Nicolás Repetto confirmed this certainty in victory while also praising the fairness with which it was achieved.

 Contrary to such predictions, Perón won 1,527,231 votes (55%) compared to Tamborini's 1,207,155 (45%), winning in every province except for Corrientes.

 On the Peronist side, the organized labor faction won 85% of the votes in the Labor Party.
 On the anti-Peronist side, the defeat was particularly decisive for the Socialist and Communist parties, which failed to achieve any representation in the National Congress.